itdxer/neupy/site/2015/09/07/password_recovery.rst

 For this reason we define one additional parameter ``noize_level`` into the function.
 We encode our password into the binary vector and save it into the ``data`` variable.
 Next we using Binomial distribution generate random binary vectors where probability to get 1 in vector is equal to 55%.
-Parameter ``noize_level`` just control number of noize vectors.
+Parameter ``noize_level`` just control number of randomly generated binary vectors.

+And finaly we define :network:`DiscreteHopfieldNetwork` instance.
+We train the network with password binary vector and with all randomly generated binary vectors.
+And that's it.
+Function returns trained network for later usage.

-But why do we get random binary vector instead of decoded random word?
+But why do we get random binary vector instead of decoded a random word?
-The problem in the similarity between vectors.
+The problem is in the similarity between two vectors.
-Let's check two approaches with `Hamming distance <https://en.wikipedia.org/wiki/Hamming_distance>`_.
+Let's check two approaches and compare them with a `Hamming distance <https://en.wikipedia.org/wiki/Hamming_distance>`_.
+Before that we must define function that compare distance between two vectors.

 .. code-block:: python